I'm going to India and may not have time to go to Nepal. Does anyone know some good places to hike in India?

 You could also go up to the source of the Ganges.
 It is right up above Rishekesh, where a glacier turns into the holy river.

 Kerala is one of the most beautiful place in the southern part of India and is generally called as God’s Own Country.
 Kerala is well known for its rich culture, traditions and beauty.
 There are so many magnificent places in Kerala in the form of hill stations, blue lagoons, backwaters, green lands, the natural wildlifes, mountain peaks and the picturesque valleys and the enchanting temples.
-Check more info http://www.eitctours.com/ almost 8 years ago
+Check more info http://www.eitctours.com/ over 9 years ago